theQRL/docs.theqrl.org/_docs/wallet/wallet-cli.md

 qrl wallet_ls
 ```

-The wallet_idx is the number to the left
+The wallet_idx is the number to the left in the output of the terminal.

 ### Print HexSeed & Mnemonic